 A Brief History of EQUAL!

 EQUAL! dates back to the early 1980’s when a group of employees at AT&T met to discuss workplace issues for gays and lesbians.
-EQUAL! was created in 1996 when Lucent Technologies was formed from AT&T, and continues in Alcatel-Lucent since the merger in 2006.
+EQUAL! was created in 1996 when Lucent Technologies was formed from AT&T, and continues in Nokia since the acquisition of Alcatel-Lucent in 2016.

 Where do I get the magnet?

-Contact your local chapter (Alcatel-Lucent employees only) or visit our shopping page.
+Contact your local chapter (Nokia employees only) or visit our shopping page.